Apply Dubai Visa Online

 • Older parts of the city (like Bur-Dubai, Deira, and Karama)

-• Wearing loose-fitting clothes that cover arms, legs and shoulders are always preferred
+• Wearing loose-fitting clothes that cover arms, legs and shoulders is always preferred

 • Cross-dressing can lead to detainment by the authorities.